 Located in Southern Argentina, Patagonia is one of the largest regions of the country.
-It can aptly be described as a haven for nature lovers and the region offers you a rare opportunity to experience pristine natural beauty.
+It can aptly be described as a heaven for nature lovers and the region offers you a rare opportunity to experience pristine natural beauty.

 Patagonia was once a home to extinct dinosaurs and the proof of this is spread in many places across the region.
 There are huge dinosaur footprints beside the lake in Villa El Chocon and several dinosaur eggs have been discovered in northern Neuquen.